kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ### `kestra.webserver.html-head`: Append some head tags on the webserver application
-Useful for injecting css or javascript to customize a web application.
+Useful for injecting CSS or JavaScript to customize a web application.

 For example, you can add a red banner on production environments:
 ```yaml